Agriculture has adopted a rights-based approach in agriculture sector with a focus on furthering a sustainable fishery management system

 Norway was ranked the fourteenth donor-country in ODA allocations to agriculture, forestry, fishing and rural development in 2015 (latest year for which full data is available).
 It invested a total of US$160 million, corresponding to 4% of its ODA.
 This is below the members’ of the OECD’s Development Assistance Committee (DAC) average of 7% and ranks Norway 27th in relative terms among DAC members.

 For further details on methodology, see our Donor Tracker Codebook.

-Norway spent US$170 million on ODA to agriculture and rural development in 2015.
-This corresponds to 4% of its ODA, which is below the members’ of the OECD’s Development Assistance Committee average of 7%.
-Though agriculture is not a major priority within Norwegian development policy, it has the potential to gain importance as part of Norway’s growing engagement in action on climate change.
-Norway joined the new Global Alliance for Climate-Smart Agriculture, launched at the UN Climate Summit in September 2016.
+Although agriculture is not a major priority within Norwegian development policy, it has the potential to gain importance as part of Norway’s growing engagement in action on climate change.

 Norad’s department for climate, energy, environment and research leads on agriculture